 And after so much time spent looking through and experimenting with other resources on your own, you may be feeling overwhelmed or even discouraged.

-I've included all the "secrets" I know so you can fine-tune your speaking and finally master English rhythm through stress.
+I've included all the "secrets" I know so you can fine-tune your accent and finally master English rhythm and melody through stress.